 This treatment will require an anesthetic (local).
 In general, not only will the tumor be cut, but a safety margin of 1 cm (horizontally and vertically) will also be eliminated to ensure that no diseased tissue is missed.

-If the melanoma has already spread to other organs of the body (eg, brain, liver), these tumors should also be removed if possible.
+If the melanoma has already spread to other body organs (e.g., brain, liver), these tumors should also be removed.
 If surgery is impossible, radiotherapy or chemotherapy could be appropriate treatments.

 This therapy uses X-rays to destroy damaged cells.
-In general, the affected area must be treated several times to reach a dose that is effective, depending on the size and stage of the tumor.
+In general, the affected area must be treated several times to reach an effective dose, depending on the size and stage of the tumor.
 Therefore, the therapy can last several weeks.

 Chemotherapy is usually given in cycles: a period of treatment is followed by a period of recovery, then another period of treatment follows, and so on.
 There are several chemotherapeutic substances available.

-Individual factors such as the spread of the tumor, the affected organs and the general health of the patient determine the choice of therapy.
+Individual factors such as the spread of the tumor, the affected organs, and the patient’s general health determine the choice of therapy.

 Immunotherapy is a therapy that helps support the immune system.
 Usually, the medicine called interferon alfa or interleukin-2 is injected under the skin.

-This treatment can last for a long time (up to a year or even longer) and is often used in combination with surgical removal of the tumor, radiation therapy or chemotherapy .
+This treatment can last for a long time (up to a year or even longer) and is often combined with surgical removal of the tumor, radiation therapy, or chemotherapy.